 Overview of Collections

-Many items in our collections, and finding aids to the collections, can be found online in our digital repository.
+Many items in our collections can be found online in our digital repository.
+Finding aids to the collections can be found at https://archivessearch.lib.uconn.edu/

 The collection consists of newspapers, periodicals and pamphlets of the non-establishment or alternative movements, political, economic and social, of the twentieth century, primarily American.
 Begun in 1967 when ephemeral campus underground materials were collected by Special Collections Department staff, documentation continued through the 1970s to focus on political and social problems of the decade